-- One of the bonus features on the DVD of the 2000 X-Men movie is a "making-of" segment framed as "The Mutant Watch", "XNN" news coverage of the Senate hearings on Senator Kelly's proposed "Mutant Registration Act".
+- One of the bonus features on the DVD of X-Men is a "making-of" segment framed as "The Mutant Watch", "XNN" news coverage of the Senate hearings on Senator Kelly's proposed "Mutant Registration Act".

 - United 93 was filmed as though it were a documentary.
 The production staff went so far as to isolate each of the three major sets and run each one in real-time as though the events of the day were really unfolding in front of two wandering steadicams.

 - Take the Money and Run had some documentary trappings, including the narrator interviewing Virgil's parents.